Code-4-Community/c4c-dev-docs/docs/getting-started/setup-local-dev.md

 ### Update the Secret Files
 1. Open the downloaded repo in IntelliJ
 2. Open a terminal (bottom left of IntelliJ)
-3. Change to the properties directory with `cd common/src/main/resources/properties`
-4. Copy each file using `cp filename.properties.example filename.properties`.
-Do this for each file in the directory.
+3. Run `./copy_properties.sh`
-5. In the file `db.properties` make sure the username is `postgres` and the password is the password you set up for the database.
+4. In the file `db.properties` make sure the username is `postgres` and the password is the password you set up for the database.
 If you didn't choose a password leave this field blank.

 ### Compile the Code Base
 1. Run `mvn clean install` from the root directory